jahfer/spotify-csv-import/README.md

 $ npm install && npm start
 ```

 Once the app is running, you’ll be prompted to select a CSV file.
+The app assumes the following:
+- CSV starts with a header row that is ignored
-The app assumes the first column of the CSV is the track name, and the second column is the artist.
+- First column of the CSV is the track name
+- Second column is the artist.

 Output is available via the `Console` tab in the Dev Tools.